DownHomeDigital AV receivers Best 4K Compatible Receivers

 When I tested the sound, the first thing I noted was power!
 Each frequency register is fully audible.
 However, the balance is skewed more toward the bass than in the sound of the direct competitor – the Marantz SR8015.
 Besides, I should say that the sound is perceived as more controlled and mature, and the extra bass volume provides complete and realistic voices and, if necessary, is quite capable of shaking a room with its sound pressure.
 Combined with excellent up-scaling of HD images to the 8K resolution gives the right user experience.

 Denon AVR-X6700H has all the specs of a unit which is the best 4K AV receiver in existence.
 It’s well-designed and sounds equally good for Hi-Fi as well for surround.
 With an extensive suite of 3D sound technology, this model is great for watching movies in big spaces.
-The sound is so good that it has no competitors in this price range!
+The receiver’s video and wireless functionality, power figures, build quality, and sound are as good as the premium Marantz SR8015, with the AVR-X6700H costing less.

 Pros